Running Bear

-"Running Bear" is a teenage tragedy song written by Jiles Perry Richardson (a.k.a.
-The Big Bopper) and sung most famously by Johnny Preston in 1959.
+"Running Bear" is a teenage tragedy song written by Jiles Perry Richardson (a.k.a. the Big Bopper) and sung most famously by Johnny Preston in 1959.
 The 1959 recording featured background vocals by George Jones and the session's producer Bill Hall, who provided the "Indian chanting" of "uga-uga" during the three verses, as well as the "Indian war cries" at the start and end of the record.
-It was No. 1 for three weeks in January 1960 on the Billboard Hot 100 in the United States.
+It was No. 1 for three weeks in January 1960 on the Billboard Hot 100 in the United States and the same on Canada's CHUM Charts.
 The song also reached No. 1 in the UK Singles Chart and New Zealand in 1960.
-Coincidentally, "Running Bear" was immediately preceded in the Hot 100 No. 1 position by Marty Robbins' "El Paso", and immediately followed by Mark Dinning's "Teen Angel", both of which feature a death of, or affecting, the protagonist.
 Billboard ranked "Running Bear" as the No. 4 song of 1960.
 The tenor saxophone was played by Link Davis.